WiIIiam278/HuskChat/docs/Channels.md

 On a single-server setup, this is ignored.

 ### Restricted channels
+> **Note:** This feature is only used on Bungee/Velocity servers.

 If you'd like to prevent players from using certain channels in certain servers, you can define `restricted_servers` in each channel (see the channel definition above for an example).
 Players are unable to send or receive any messages in a channel if they are connected to a server where it is restricted.

 Additionally, if a player changes server to one where their current channel is restricted, it will change to the `default_channel` unless it has an overriding server default channel as outlined above.

-You can also restrict use of the `/msg` and `/r` commands in certain servers through the `restricted_servers` section under `message_command`.
+You can also restrict use of the `/msg` and `/r` commands in certain servers through the `restricted_servers` section under `message_command` (in [`config.yml`](config-files)).

-On a single-server setup, this is ignored.